zainabHashem/AdvancedMachineLearning/README.md

-Advanced Machine Learning Project
+Advanced Machine Learning Project if any problem in github this is google drive link for project https://drive.google.com/drive/folders/1JeKUWAk-lb0a61fBdN9360GAW2xSntwQ?usp=drive_link

 This project focuses on implementing machine learning models and graphical user interfaces (GUIs) for two datasets: Bank Marketing and Calories_Burnt_Prediction.
 The Bank Marketing dataset is used with Artificial Neural Network (ANN) and Decision Tree (DT) models, while the Calories_Burnt_Prediction dataset is used with a Support Vector Machine (SVM) model.
 Table of Contents